 General "team management" apps were built for travel clubs and a single team.
 A rec flag football league has different needs.
 Look for these specifically:

 - NFL Flag age divisions built in.
 5-6, 7-8, 9-10, 11-12, 13-14, and high school bands should be selectable, not something you type into a free-text field.
+We covered the full division structure in NFL Flag age divisions explained.

 - Flag-football scoring and stats.
 Touchdowns, extra points, interceptions, sacks, flag pulls, not soccer goals relabeled.
 Standings should compute from the real point system.